NSW defence and aerospace companies front and centre at international trade show

 Alongside the 26 businesses at Land Forces, the NSW Government will provide other NSW businesses attending the event with a dedicated platform to open new doors and reinforce the message that Sovereign Defence and Aerospace is made in NSW.

-Find more information about NSW at Land Forces 2022.
+More information about NSW at Land Forces 2022 is available online.